 "Road ladies" is a blues-based song with a solo in D Dorian.
 In the album liner notes Zappa calls all lyrics from "Chunga's revenge" a preview of the story from "200 Motels".
 Only "Road ladies" is directly related to the eventual "200 Motels" movie.
 Since not all scenes could be filmed, it's possible that other titles from "Chunga's revenge" are related to the movie script as well.
 It's certain that this applies to songs from the next "Fillmore East" album, but these didn't make it to the movie neither.

 "Twenty small cigars" stems from the preceding Hot rats sessions, dealt with in the corresponding section.
 It couldn't be included anymore in the "Hot rats" album, but the quality of this composition required an appearance elsewhere.
 Zappa decided not to record it anew with his new band, but to include the track as it was captured at first.

 This is a live recording from 1970.
 Touring with his newly formated band commenced in June, 1970, but most recordings with this band stem from 1971.
-The next section from this study deals with the few live recordings from 1970 that existed before 2016.
+The next section from this study deals with the few live recordings from 1970.
 There's a large number of live recording available by now, with the ZFT filling in many gaps (see the YCDTOSA section for an overview of live compilations).
-The 1970 gap was filled in in 2016 with "Road tapes, venue #3".
+Still there are a few gaps left.
 The "Nancy and Mary music" is a larger collage of solos from the concert at the Tyrone Guthrie theater in Minneapolis (July, 1970).
 It contains two guitar solos by Zappa himself, in Eb en D Dorian.